 The IEC is supporting governments to implement the changes across eight states in India.
 Currently more than 80,000 children are transitioning away from rote learning to building their capabilities and changing their attitude toward learning.
 More than 1,800 schools across the states are in the process of adopting 'transformative' learning practices, and 3,000 teachers are engaged in redefining classroom processes with the ultimate goal of graduating students who will be leaders in their chosen occupations.
 Workers and engaged citizens who know how to learn, can apply their knowledge and abilities in creative and novel as well as familiar situations, and who can work well with others.
 The kinds skills and qualities that are valuable in the work place and in life.

-Gooru is proud to partner with the Gyan Prakash Foundation (GPF) and support its mission to help underserve children realize their full potential to become independent and socially responsible citizens.
-The GPF is bringing the Learning Navigator to teachers and schools across the state of Maharashtra.
+Gooru is proud to partner with the Gyan Prakash Foundation and supports its mission to help underserved children realize their full potential to become independent and socially responsible citizens.
+GPF is in the process of bringing the Learning Navigator to teachers and schools across the state of Maharashtra.
 Teachers will be better able to track each student's knowledge and skills and facilitate their independent learning journey.
-The Navigator will also allow the GPF and the State to see in real time how their programs are working at the local, regional and state level.
+The Navigator will also allow GPF and the State to see in real time how their programs are working at the local, regional and state level.